Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/goal_understanding/pre_comp_goal.md

 type: multipleChoice
 ---

-## What goal are we asking you to set for the conversation?
+## What goal are we asking you to adopt for the conversation?

 ---